Wesley-Bos/kafka-pipeline-examples/README.md

 **Prerequisites**
 * This project uses Docker and docker-compose.
 View [this link](https://docs.docker.com/compose/install/) to find out how to install them for your OS.

 * Before we begin, create a new environment.
 I use Anaconda to do this but feel free to use any tool of your liking.
-Activate the environment and install the required libraries by executing the following command:
+Activate the environment and install the required libraries by executing the following commands:

+        sudo apt-get install python-psycopg2
         pip install -r requirements.txt
 **Note:** depending on your pip and Python version, the commands differ a little:
 * pip becomes pip3